Customer relationship management (CRM) systems are swiftly becoming an essential practice for many companies of all shapes and sizes.

 There’s no getting away from how imperative a CRM system is however, CRM is exactly what it says on the tin – a management tool.
 It is purely reactive and relies entirely on your users to input the data in a way that the rest of the business can use.

-Your CRM won’t prompt you to follow up with customers, nor does it alert you when their spend may be dropping off, leaving your customers open to influence from your competitors.
+Your CRM won’t prompt you to follow up with customers, nor does it alert you when their spending may be dropping off, leaving your customers open to influence from your competitors.

 How can analytics help?